gemeenteshertogenbosch/commongroundapplicatie/TUTORIAL.md

 Docker information will be procced from the docker-compose.yml file that should be included at the route of repository.

 ## Extending on AOS3 specifications
 It is possible extend the OAS3 specification with commonground specific information using the [x-commonground](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#specificationExtensions) field.
-This field should extend in the info field.
+This field should extend the info field.

 At this moment the follwing fields are in use: